 Molecular mass of Oxalic Acid = 126.

-12.6 g of oxalic acid per liter of the solution should be dissolved to prepare M/10 oxalic acid solution.
+12.6 g of oxalic acid per litre of the solution should be dissolved to prepare M/10 oxalic acid solution.

 On the other hand,